vmendis/Databases-in-CodeSpace/README.md

        Username = citizix_user
        Password = An0thrS3crt

         NOTE: The credentials are from the original author.
-User citizix_user does not have any privilages to create databases.
-Please create your own user with the necessary privilages to administer databases.
+User citizix_user does not have any privilages to create new databases, but can create tables within 'quotes' database.
+Please create your own user with the necessary privilages if the creation of new databases is required.
     $ docker-compose down